v2saumb/conferencecentral/README.md

 ### Speaker
 The entity stores the speaker information.

-    * speakerUserId - user id of the speaker
+    * speaker_id - user id of the speaker
     * topics - topics the speaker is interested in.
 Can have multiple topics.
-    * aboutSpeaker - brief summary about the speaker
+    * about_speaker - brief summary about the speaker

 **[Back to top](#table-of-contents)**
 ---

-## ConfSession
+## Session
 The Entity for storing the conference sessions

-    * session_name - name of the session
+    * name - name of the session
     * highlights - session highlights
     * speaker - speaker key to connect it with the speakers
     * duration - duration of the session
-    * type_of_session - type of session can be one of the following
+    * session_type - type of session can be one of the following
     		* GENERAL
     		* WORKSHOP
     		* LECTURE